January 2020

 CORK LEATHER

-Cork leather is made from the phellem layer of bark tissue from the cork oak.
+Cork leather is made from the cork oak's phellem layer of bark tissue.
 Cork leather is waterproof, renewable (since the trees grow back within a few years) and completely recyclable.
-There are many shops that make use of cork for bags, shoes, wallets, and belts.
+Many shops use cork for bags, shoes, wallets, and belts.

-The blogger Ethical Elephant provides some examples of brands that use cork material.
+The blogger ethicalelephant.com provides some examples of brands that use cork material.

 FRUIT LEATHER

-"Fruitleather Rotterdam" is currently developing a new, eco-friendly process that converts leftover fruit into durable, leather-like material.
+fruitleather.nl is developing an eco-friendly process that converts leftover fruit into a durable, leather-like material.

 LAB-GROWN LEATHER